Frequently Asked Questions

 • How does BENLYSTA work?

+In people with lupus, certain white blood cells called autoreactive B cells (cells that react against the body) stay in the body longer than they should.
 One of the important proteins for the growth of these B cells is called B-lymphocyte stimulator, or BLyS.
 BENLYSTA works by binding to BLyS.
 When BENLYSTA is attached to BLyS, BLyS can no longer bind to and stimulate the autoreactive B cells.
+Get more information on How BENLYSTA Works.

 Was this helpful?